Deus adiuva nos omnes

 We have scorned our gay brothers and sisters instead of embracing them.
 The scourge of anti-Semitism has, at times, revealed itself in our community.
 For too long, some of us have seen immigrants as competitors for jobs instead of companions in the fight for opportunity.

 “Before, the Iraqis were thinking that if they sign the pact, there will be no respect for the schedule of troop withdrawal by Dec.
 31, 2011,” said Hadi al-Ameri, a powerful member of the Islamic Supreme Council of Iraq, a major Shiite party.
 “If Republicans were still there, there would be no respect for this timetable.
-This is a positive step to have the same theory about the timetable as Mr. Obama.”
+This is a positive step to have the same theory about the timetable as Mr. Obama.”and

-Meanwhile, the Washington Post reports on a huge upturn in the devastated morale at federal agencies.
+But now, the Iraqis appear to be feeling less pressure from Iran, perhaps because the Iranians are less worried that an Obama government will try to force a regime change in their country.Meanwhile, the Washington Post reports on a huge upturn in the devastated morale at federal agencies.
 Agencies doing important work such as the EPA, the SEC, and the small business administration had lost many of their most talented people in the past eight years.
 Not only was their less oversight than was needed but there was less competent oversight.
 The result: tainted toys, polluted environment, and an economic meltdown.
 Now some of the best people may return to the federal government.
 Of course, this leaves open the question of why the Post waited until after the election to report on the meltdown of the federal government under Republican rule.

 In numerous agencies, federal civil servants complain that they have been thwarted for months or even years from doing the government jobs they were hired to do.